-The following suggestions are therefore made:
+The following recommendations are therefore made:

 - 1. There should be adequate fostering of clear communication channels between administrative bodies and employees in any organization. - 2.
 There should be appropriate setting of visions and goals that can be inspiring for employees in any organization. - 3.
 There should be prompt promotion of the culture of recognition and rewards for effectual duties in any organization. - 4.
 There should be prompt encouragement of skill development and growth for employees in any organization to promote effectiveness. - 5.
-Leaders should be encouraged to always adopt the motive of always leading by example in any organizational settings. - 6.
-Organizational leaders should always include sustainable development indicators in their administrative responsibilities and strategies.
+Leaders should be encouraged to always adopt the motive of always leading by example in any organizational settings.